The following post is from Joshua of Becoming Minimalist: 7 Reasons Your Kitchen Counters Are Cluttered

 1. We own too much stuff.

-One of the biggest causes of clutter in our homes is our tendency to put too much stuff in to too little of a space.
+One of the biggest causes of clutter in our homes is our tendency to put too much stuff into too little of a space.
 When we do, it becomes difficult to store things, find things, and access them.
-As a result, we dread putting things away and it begins convenient to just leave things on the counter.
+As a result, we dread putting things away, and it begins conveniently to just leave things on the counter.
 Meanwhile, our cupboards and drawers become storage spaces for gadgets we rarely use.

 2. Our possessions don’t have designated homes.

-3. We think we use things more that we actually do.
+3. We think we use things more than we actually do.

 4. We think leaving things on your counter is more convenient.